ainchu18/jk_clothing/README.md

 * Code institute for the tutorial on how python-django works.
 * Google
 * Youtube
+* boxicons.com - used for the button icons on the site
+* draw.io - used for the ERD and web design process
 * Lastly, I would like to thank JK, you know who you are.
 Thanks for the advice, for cheering me up when I'm stressed out and thank you for your belief in me that I can do this course and succeed.

-## Notice and Plans for the Future
+## Plans for the Future
-There are still plenty of things to be improved on this site.
-Tried testing the site using the chrome dev tools lighthouse and WAVS and the site needs plenty of improvements with regards to accessibility, contrast of colors, color scheme, and some coding issues that for now I have no time to fix.
-Due to lack of time and unforseen circumstances, I would like to apologize for this project for it not being up to the best standard.
-Will do my best in the future to improve and fix this.
 There are things that I want to add onto this site that might improve the overall experience of users.
-First, is to add a function that will sort out the items from male and female items.
+First, is to add a function that will sort out the items from male and female and kids items so it is easier for the users to browse the site.
 Second, is to add like a currency option so user from all over the world can choose whats is appropriate for them.
-I did my best to do this site eventhough there are more things to improve.
-Lastly, incorporate proper responsiveness on tablet devices which I tried to fixed but still doesnt look good.
-Would gladly appreciate any suggestions to improve this site.
-Thanks and Happy Easter!
+Third, is to add like a promo code functionality where users can use promo code to have some discounts and buy more items in return.
+Lastly, for marketing purposes and for users to buy more, I would like to add a function users can buy 1 item and get a half price for the second item and sending newsletters to subscribe users for them to be notified or new arrivals, discounts and ongoing sales on the shop and to send promo codes to subscribe users to entice them to go to the site and but products.